-Due to their size they will usually fit through doorways and garages of residential properties.
-They will take a bit of getting used to if you are not used to operating them but many home owners will choose to self drive these machines on their own property.
+Due to their size, they will usually fit through doorways and garages of residential properties.
+They will take a bit of getting used to if you are not used to operating them but many homeowners will choose to self drive these machines on their own property.
 If you are not an experienced operator you should take your time to familiarise yourself with the digger.
 They may be small but they can still cause substantial damage to property and to the machine itself if they are misused.

-Micro diggers are popular for digging foundations and small ground works for home extensions, conservatories, driveways and general landscaping works.
+Micro diggers are popular for digging foundations and small groundworks for home extensions, conservatories, driveways and general landscaping works.

 Although a micro digger will achieve the desired results for you it will take more time than a larger excavator because the digging power and the bucket sizes will be less than a larger excavator.
-If you have the room for a larger excavator you may find that a 2.5 tonne digger will get your job done faster but you should employ a more experienced operator in a machine of this weight and of these proportions.
+If you have the room for a larger excavator you may find that a 2.5-tonne digger will get your job done faster but you should employ a more experienced operator in a machine of this weight and of these proportions.
 An experienced operator will likely cost you upwards of £20 per hour but this cost will probably save you money in the length of the hire and fuel used because the hire becomes more efficient.
-A Micro digger is likely to cost you around £180.00 per week plus VAT and you should also remember to budget in the transport cost and the fuel.
+A Micro digger is likely to cost you around £180.00 per week plus VAT and you should also remember to budget for the transport cost and the fuel.
 Obviously the further away you are from the depot the more it will cost to get a digger transported to your home or workplace.
 These costs

 When you hire a digger you will need to make sure that you have insurance in place for any eventuality that may be out of your control like an accident or theft of the machine.
 Plant insurance is pretty easy to arrange and most insurance companies will be able to offer you a quote.
-However for short hires you may choose to take out a policy with the hire company to cover a short period.
+However, for short hires, you may choose to take out a policy with the hiring company to cover a short period.
 Ask your hire company about this if you are unsure.
 If you want to cover all risks yourself if the digger is on your own premises you will have to sign a disclaimer to say you understand the risks.

-If you are a requiring a larger excavator you should assess what you need to do with it so you hire the correct size for the job you need to do.
+If you are requiring a larger excavator you should assess what you need to do with it so you hire the correct size for the job you need to do.
 Do you have any access restrictions?
 Does the ground need to be protected?
 How deep do you need to excavate?
-Hiring a digger that is bigger than you need can easily cost you hundreds of extra pounds if you have the digger for more than a week or two.
+Hiring a digger that is bigger than you need can easily cost you hundreds of extra pounds if you have had the digger for more than a week or two.
 If you need to use a digger for lifting too then you need to check that the machine can lift the weight of the material that you want to lift.
 If you need an experienced operator for larger excavators you will likely see costs of £25.00 per hour and upwards.